HelgeKeck/vcore-idex/doc/vaoc.md

 - full RatOS 2.X compatibility
 - [macros](../klipper_config/custom/macros/nozzle_calibration.cfg#L94) can easily be changed to work with toolchanger or other non RatOS printers
 - directly integrated into the mainsail user interface
-- ultra fast drag and drop XY-offset calibration
+- ultra fast drag and drop XY-offset calibration.
 - manual XY-offset calibration through the mainsail navigation buttons
 - manual Z-offset calibration based on camera focus, sub 0.1mm accuracy
 - one click auto z-offset calibration with a optional switch, 0.00Xmm accuracy